Let’s start a new conversation about cities.

 Here is a sample of previous PAUL Consulting projects:

-Paul is an urbanist who writes, speaks, and consults on the role of urban space in healing societal divisions and building creatively collaborative environments for social and economic prosperity.
+Paul writes, speaks, and consults on the societal importance of cities as the habitat of the human spirit.
+His work elevates the role of urban space in healing societal divisions and building creatively collaborative environments for social and economic prosperity.

 He also co-wrote, along with real estate developer Scott Higgins, The JOY Experiments: Reimagining Mid-Sized Cities to Heal Our Divided Society, which was published globally by Dundurn Press in May 2024.